rnkn/binder/README.md

 ![screenshot](https://user-images.githubusercontent.com/1256849/75653252-ec7b8300-5ca8-11ea-9d7d-af6a528abc2c.png)

-Binder is collection of interlinked modes to facilitate working on a writing project in multiple files.
+Binder is global minor mode (and associated major modes) to facilitate working on a writing project in multiple files.
 It is heavily inspired by the binder feature in the [macOS writing app Scrivener][scriv].

-The rational behind working this way is to split a large writing project into much smaller pieces.
+The rationale behind working this way is to split a large writing project into much smaller pieces.

 [scriv]: https://www.literatureandlatte.com/scrivener/features?os=macOS